Colourful duo Sue and Alan Ravitz balance art and psychiatry in New York.

 The prospect of living and working together as a couple spells disaster for some, but Sue and Alan Ravitz have found a way to make it work.
 On the corner of Manhattan’s 6th Avenue, the duo’s workspace spans east-to-west across the 12th floor of a 16-storey building.

 Sue laughed while she explained how she and her husband ‘Al’ decided to take the plunge just over three years ago, “We thought it would be a fantastic idea.
 I’m a rug-maker by trade, and before we opened up the ‘57W57’ gallery, I used to work alone making tapestries at my studio.
 Since Al and I took over the space, we’ve been able to adapt it to suit us both.
-We have a series of sliding doors separating my studio and art gallery on the west side, and Al’s psychiatry practice on the east, where he specializes in divorce and conflict management.
+We have a series of sliding doors separating my studio and art gallery on the west side, and Al’s psychiatry practice on the east, where he specialises in divorce and conflict management.
 Luckily, we get along, so it’s a nice experience being together all the time!”

-A mutual appreciation of color is evident in both areas, with essential office supplies neatly stored away in Otto Zapf Softline System cabinets, and walls adorned with artworks created by Sue and the artists her gallery represents.
+A mutual appreciation of colour is evident in both areas, with essential office supplies neatly stored away in Otto Zapf Softline System cabinets, and walls adorned with artworks created by Sue and the artists her gallery represents.
 They bought their Vitsœ shelving systems 25 years ago, just before they moved from Chicago to New York, and it’s been a part of their distinctive furniture collection ever since.

 “We’ve always been drawn to the European designers,“ Sue said.
 “I think the American attitude to modernism was influenced by the Bauhaus, because lots of those designers came to the States during WWII, and when it comes to interiors, people like Marcel Breuer and Mies van der Rohe had a huge impact on America’s ideas on lightness and space.”
 Alan added, “We’ve always been interested in stuff that has staying power, and Vitsœ really has that.
 It’s a classic, it looks just as good today as when it was invented, and that’s what appealed to us.”